kstep/vkrs/CONTRIBUTION.md

 The project is about [VK API][vkapi] implementation in Rust.
-The VK API is quite large, so one need to keep to some strict conventions to avoid confusion (not to say "avoid to get crazy").
+The VK API is quite large, so one need to keep to some strict conventions to avoid confusion (not to say "avoid to getting crazy").

-The API requests are all made with either GET or POST HTTP methods, interchangeably.
-The current implementation always uses GET requests, but it may change in the future.
+All API requests are made with either GET or POST HTTP methods, interchangeably.
+Current implementation always uses GET requests, but it may change in the future.
 OAuthy authorization is used, and some requests require certain permissions and an access token, while others require neither.

 Request bodies are always www-form-urlencoded strings, responses are always JSON encoded (they may be XML encoded by client request, but this feature is never used in the client implementation).

-Request bodies define response structure in a strict way, so once request is known, we can expect some definite JSON structure in response.
+Request bodies stricly define response structure, so once request is known, we can expect some definite JSON structure in response.

 The VK API is also versioned, API version is passed in a `v` argument in any request and may affect the response structure.
 So each request is also marked